xp44mm/Notebook/RxInAction/11 Error handling and recovery.md

 ------

-NOTE I'd like to stress the last point again.
+NOTE: I'd like to stress the last point again.
 If the code inside the observer function throws an exception, there's nothing in the Rx package to save you.
 So if you didn't provide an error-handling routine using a try-catch block around the “risky” code, the caller thread will have an unhandled exception.
 This will cause your process to terminate.
 This isn't different from any other code in your application that throws an exception that nobody handled.
 Your only option here is to make sure your code doesn't throw unwanted exceptions.

 ------

 ### 11.1.1 Errors from the observable side